Coronavirus response stirs Jerusalem sovereignty struggle - RFI

 A total of 81 people have tested positive for coronavirus in east Jerusalem, according to the Palestinian health ministry.

-Israel recently doubled the number of its screening centres in Palestinian neighbourhoods in east Jerusalem from three to six following a petition to the supreme court by a rights group.
+Israel recently doubled the number of its screening centres in Palestinian neighbourhoods of the city from three to six following a petition to the supreme court by a human rights group.

 The detention of the senior Palestinian officials this month was nothing new -- Ghaith has been arrested seven times in two years, Hadami four times.